June 30, 2024 flowers that attract butterflies to your garden

 One of the best ways to bring wildlife into your garden is by planting flowers that attract butterflies.
 Not only do these flowers bring color and life to your garden but they also provide the nectar that butterflies love.

-I can say without hesitation there are few sights as rewarding as a fluttering butterfly landing on a flower you’ve nurtured.
+I can say without hesitation there are few sights as rewarding as a fluttering butterfly landing on a flower you’ve brown in your garden.

-So if you’d like to see some more butterflies in your garden then these 15 fantastic flowers will make it a butterfly magnet.
+So if you’d like to see some more butterflies in your garden then these 15 fantastic flowers will make it a place that they a absolutely love.

 Butterfly Bush (Buddleja)